-9. GENERAL SHAREHOLDER INFORMATION:
+6. GENERAL SHAREHOLDER INFORMATION:

 i.
-The particulars of the Annual General Meeting for the year ended March 31, 2024 is as under:
+The particulars of the Annual General Meeting for the year ended March 31, 2025 is as under:

-Date of 13th Annual General Meeting Venue Time September 28, 2024 Annual General Meeting is being conducted through 11:00 a.m.
+Date of 14th Annual General Meeting Venue Time 16th September 2025 (Tuesday) Annual General Meeting is being conducted through 11.00 a.m.
 Video-Conferencing/Other Audio-Visual Means ii.
-Financial Calendar: Our tentative calendar for declaration of results for the financial year 2024-25 are given below:
+Financial Calendar: Our tentative calendar for declaration of results for the financial year 2025-26 are given below:

-Financial Calendar Period Declaration of Unaudited Results 1st Quarter April 1 to June 30 On or before August 14, 2024 2 nd Quarter July 1 to September 30 On or before November 14, 2024 3 rd Quarter October 1 to December 31 On or before February 14, 2025 Audited Financial Results January 1 to March 31 On or before May 30, 2025
+Financial Calendar Period Declaration of Unaudited Results 1 st Quarter April 1 to June 30 On or before August 14, 2025 2 nd Quarter July 1 to September 30 On or before November 14, 2025 3 rd Quarter October 1 to December 31 On or before February 14, 2026 Audited Financial Results January 1 to March 31 On or before May 30, 2026

 - iii.
 The Company's financial year begins on April 1 and ends on March 31 of the following year. - iv.
 Dates of Book Closure: As mentioned in the Notice of this AGM. - v.
 Dividend Payment Date: Not Applicable. - vi.
-Listing on Stock Exchange: The Company's Shares are currently listed and traded on the following Stock Exchanges vii.
-Market Price Data:
+Listing on Stock Exchange: The Company's Shares are currently listed and traded on the following Stock Exchanges

-Name of the Stock Exchange Address Stock Code / Symbol National Stock Exchange of India Limited (NSE) National Stock Exchange of India Ltd. Exchange Plaza, C-1, Block G, Bandra Kurla Complex, Bandra (E) Mumbai - 400 051 ISIN - INE01GN01025, Symbol - IRISDOREME
+Name of the Stock Exchange Address Stock Code / Symbol National Stock Exchange of India National Stock Exchange of India Ltd. ISIN - INE01GN01025, Limited (NSE) Exchange Plaza, C-1, Block G, Symbol - IRISDOREME Bandra Kurla Complex,Bandra (E) Mumbai - 400 051